 Mr. Siegel's practice is concentrated on the defense of securities class and investor claims against corporations and their directors and officers; SEC enforcement proceedings; and other complex commercial litigation matters.
 For more than 25 years, Mr. Siegel has acted as lead counsel in defense of numerous major stockholder class and derivative actions in federal and state courts throughout the United States, representing both public company issuers in virtually all industries, and individual officers and directors.
 He also has extensive experience representing public companies and individuals in SEC enforcement and other governmental investigations and proceedings, and has led numerous internal corporate investigations.
 Many of the matters handled by Mr. Siegel have been high profile, and frequently involve issues at the forefront of securities litigation and director/officer liability law.

 Mr. Siegel was profiled in a review by California Law Business as one of the top 5 California attorneys in defending stockholder litigations, and was identified as one of the leading securities litigators and as one of the top 100 most influential lawyers in California by the Los Angeles Daily Journal.
 Mr. Siegel has been recognized as a leading securities litigator by Chambers & Partners in its Chambers USA Leading Lawyers for Business guide and by Lawdragon in its 500 Leading Lawyers in America.
-He has been named one of the "Best Lawyers in Commercial Litigation" every year since 2006 and one of the "Best Lawyers in Bet-The-Company Litigation" every year since 2010 in the prestigious The Best Lawyers in America guide.
+He has been named one of the "Best Lawyers in Commercial Litigation" every year for the past decade and one of the "Best Lawyers in Bet-The-Company Litigation" every year since 2010 in the prestigious The Best Lawyers in America guide.
 In 2012, Mr. Siegel was named "Lawyer of the Year: Securities Litigation" by his local Bar Association, and has been designated by Los Angeles Magazine to the region's "Super Lawyers" list, as selected by his peers, every year that the magazine has compiled the list.
 He has also been named one of Southern California's best lawyers by the Los Angeles Times Magazine for his work in Commercial Litigation.

 Mr. Siegel frequently counsels corporate Boards and senior management in respect of litigation and litigation avoidance, regulatory enforcement and criminal investigations, indemnification, insurance, and internal investigations.
 He has chaired and is a frequent speaker at various seminars concerning securities litigations, class actions, and trial techniques, including serving as chair of the "PLI Securities Litigation & Enforcement Institute" for several years.
 He has also served on various advisory panels in the field of securities litigation, including as one of eight members of the original National Advisory Panel for D&O Litigation for National Union Insurance Co., and on the California State Senate Blue Ribbon Task Force on Shareholder Litigation.
 In 1981, Mr. Siegel served as an extern for the Honorable Justice Wiley Manuel of the California Supreme Court.